hetu-script/hetu-script/README.md

 Hetu's grammar is almost same to typescript, except a few things:

-- Function is declared with 'fun'.
+- Function is declared with 'fun' or 'proc', the latter means procedure and doesn't return value.
 - Variable declared with keyword 'let' without a type will be given a type if it has an initialization.

-# Binding
+## Binding

 To call Dart functions in Hetu, just init Hetu with 'externalFunctions'.